 With a few small adaptations, the origami crane design can be folded from paper currency.

-You can find other variations of the crane project, such as a crane envelope and a crane bookmark, in our Origami Crane Variations article.
+You can find other variations of the crane project, such as a crane envelope and a crane bookmark.

 The best way to improve your origami skills is through repetition—now that you've made your first crane, you can begin to experiment with different paper sizes, colors, and patterns.
 Once you have a collection, you can decorate your home with your cranes, or give them to a loved one as a gift.